 They can only take people they know will not betray them.
 They need people who will follow their rules.
 Most people only get in if a member recommends them, though occasionally someone might be able to approach them, especially if they have a useful skill.

 But getting in doesn’t mean you are a member.
 First, you are granted “hangaround” status, which means what it implies.
 If a member is willing to sponsor you (absolutely necessary), you have the right to “hang around” the gang and show you know your place.
 After a while, you may be upgraded to Prospect.
-This is the time when you prove your loyalty by doing anything a gang member says, from guarding bikes while the gang members party and cleaning up afterwards to criminal activity, even murder.
+This is the time when you must prove your loyalty by doing anything a gang member says, from guarding bikes while the gang members party and cleaning up afterwards to criminal activity, even murder.
 Only when the gang is satisfied you’ve proven your loyalty will they accept you as a full member, and the vote has to be unanimous.

-The early church wouldn’t have people run drugs or murder anyone, but there were times they had to be careful about who they let in.
+The early church would not have people run drugs or murder anyone, but there were times they had to be careful about who they let in.
 They needed to know any new members would be loyal to them, no matter what.
 I don’t have texts to prove this, but I believe early Christian communities had an initiation period where people would have “hangaround” or “prospect” status before being accepted as members.
 They would be instructed in their most basic beliefs – as much as they could tell, and probably emphasizing that they accepted the authority of Rome in earthly matters, while Christ is Lord over spiritual matters (Just in case they were spies for the Roman government).
 They would be encouraged to “count the cost,” because Rome did not always accept their distinction between earthly and spiritual Lordship.

 If they still wanted to join, and the members accepted them, then they would be baptized to recognize their full membership.
 Only those who were baptized could join in the Lord’s Supper.
 Only the those who partook of the Body and Blood of the Lord together would be trusted with their secrets.